 2. Explore Your Passion Areas

 What are you passionate about?
 It doesn’t have to be something you’re already an expert at.
 If you’re genuinely passionate about something, learning about it will be easy.
-Think about areas you might be interested in, and find out what it will take to either make that your focus or make it part of the bigger coaching picture.
+Think about areas you might be interested in, and find out what it will take to either make that your focus or part of the bigger coaching picture.

 There is a balance to be struck here, as some areas, like nutritional counseling or mental health, might require additional certification.
-Of course, if you’re willing to go all the way, more power to you, but be sure you understand the implications before you commit.
+Of course, if you’re willing and able to go all the way, more power to you, but be sure you understand the implications before you commit.